tshenoy19/tooling/README.md

 ```

-Update the application code
+Update the application code:
 ```
 ./html/
 ```

-Then add/commit/push to gitlab
+Then add/commit/push to gitlab:

 ```
 git status # to see your changes